LAW8118 International Business Law

 |Faculty or Section :||Faculty of Business and Law|

 |School or Department :||School of Law|

 Pre-requisite: Enrolment in a postgraduate program.
 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

 A study of international business involves an examination of the environment in which such business is conducted.
 One important aspect of that environment is law.
 The law impacts not only on transactions which have a transnational aspect but also on the methods and structures through which an organisation, for example, one based in Australia, may conduct business overseas.
 It is clear that a failure to appreciate the legal ramifications of particular practices and transactions can have an adverse effect on the operations of an enterprise engaging in international business.

-This course examines the impact of law on the enterprises that conduct international business and on particular transactions entered into by such enterprises.
-The law concerning the formation and other aspects of international sales contracts pursuant to the CISG as well as the law relating to the international transport of goods by sea and international payments (documentary credits) will be examined.
+This course examines the impact of the law on the enterprises that conduct international business and on particular transactions entered into by such enterprises.
+The law concerning the formation and some other aspects of international sales contracts especially pursuant to the CISG as well as the law relating to the international transport of goods by sea and international payments (documentary credits) will be examined.
 The course will also explore selected legal aspects of the World Trade Organisation and one particular regional grouping (namely the European Union).
 In addition, a study will be made of the law concerning some of the methods by which private international legal disputes are resolved.

 On successful completion of this course, students should be able to:

 - demonstrate applied knowledge of the law relating to the common forms of contracts used in international sales transactions

 - demonstrate applied knowledge of the law and legal ramifications associated with the international transportation of goods by sea